gnames/gnmatcher/README.md

 The `gnmatcher` app functions as an HTTP service.
 A client access it wia HTTP protocol.
-The API's methods and structures are described in by the [OpenAPI specification].
+The API's methods and structures are described in by the [RESTful API documentation].

 ## Input and Output

-A user calls HTTP resource `/match` sending an array of strings to the service and gets back matched canonical names, the match type, as well as other metadata described as a `Match` object in the [OpenAPI specification].
+A user calls HTTP resource `/match` sending an array of strings to the service and gets back matched canonical names, the match type, as well as other metadata described as a `Match` object in the [RESTful API documentation].

 The optimal size of the input is 5-10 thousand strings per array.
 Note that 10,000 is the maximal size, and larger arrays will be truncated.